Foreign tax credit

 According to the Federal legislation (Complementary Law 24/1975), the ICMS tax incentives or similar tax benefits granted by an individual state should be approved by all states through an agreement with the National Council of Fiscal Policy (CONFAZ).
 However, such tax incentives were usually granted by the states without this formal acceptance.
 As a result, ICMS tax incentives, granted in such terms, were or could be challenged by the other states, claiming the unconstitutionality of the incentive.

-On 12 July 2017, the Brazilian Congress approved the validation of all ICMS tax incentives currently granted by the Brazilian states to the taxpayers.
-In practical terms, such validation will sort out the so-called 'tax war' in which any state would not be able to challenge going forward the unconstitutionality on any ICMS tax incentive already granted at the Supreme Court level.
+In 2017, the Brazilian Congress approved the validation of all ICMS tax incentives currently granted by the Brazilian states to taxpayers.
+In practical terms, such validation will sort out the so-called 'tax war' in which any state would not be able to challenge going forward the unconstitutionality of any ICMS tax incentive already granted at the Supreme Court level.
+It is worth mentioning that, if the VAT Tax Reform currently under discussion is approved, such incentives will remain in force until the end of the transition period (i.e., December 2032), being gradually reduced over the years.

-In this sense, on March 2018, all states have listed their ICMS tax incentives in order to be valid as per the applicable tax legislation (Complementary Law 160/2017 and CONFAZ Agreement 190/2017).
-Until each of such incentives are valid, other states may grant similar tax incentive of any other state to their taxpayers in order to achieve tax equality.
+In this sense, all states have listed their ICMS tax incentives in order to be valid as per the applicable tax legislation (Complementary Law 160/2017 and CONFAZ Agreement 190/2017).
+Until each of such incentives is valid, other states may grant similar tax incentives of any other state to their taxpayers in order to achieve tax equality.

 In addition, certain excise and sales tax exemptions are granted to exporters of manufactured goods.